qmatteoq/DesktopBridgeHelpers/README.md

-# Desktop Bridge Helpers
-Helpers for the Windows 10 Desktop Bridge
+# Helpers for the Windows 10 Desktop Bridge

 The library offers a simple class to detect if a desktop application is running as native or as converted inside the UWP container.